The engineer’s guide to right-hand (RH) and left-hand (LH) threads

 Proper thread engagement is non-negotiable for safety.

-2. Hardware Matching: An LH joint must be paired with an LH jam nut and an LH weld-in bung.
-Attempting to force a RH nut onto an LH joint will strip the threads instantly.
+2. Hardware Matching: An LH joint must be paired with an LH jam nut and an LH weld-in bung or tube adapter.
+Attempting to force a RH nut onto an LH joint will damage or strip the threads.

 author avatar